yuvasaro/cse15l-lab-reports/labreport3.md

 ```

 The `-v` tag means to reverse the match, or show all the lines in a file that _don't_ contain the string.
+We would want to use `grep -v` in situations where we need to identify lines that don't contain a string
+or pattern that we expect it to contain.
+Say you were to have a file containing all the JUnit tests that
+threw errors– you might want to find the specific tests that did not throw a `NullPointerException` and
+determine from the results whether the methods that you are testing are functioning correctly.

 ```bash
 grep -v "the" written_2/travel_guides/berlitz2/Barcelona-WhatToDo.txt